bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 3. Who does that?

+Who is actually visiting the casinos.

 4. Answering a question people care about

+Economic impact to region of casinos.
+New jobs, crime, gambling addiction, etc.

 5. Valuable to businesses

+Analyze trends in what patrons are spending their money on, to potentially predict where more effort should be focused.

 6. What's the most popular?

+Could analyze how well sports betting has done since being legalized in many states recently.

 7. Cost/Money rankings